KyleRui0202/acme-wines/readme.md

 ### app/Http/Controllers/OrdersController.php
 Define the request handling logic for all the three endpoints:

-* **/orders/import**: defined in the method `OrdersController@import`, which retrieves filters from the query string of url, dispatches order filtering job and retruns the filtered orders with metadata.
+* **/orders/import**: defined in the method `OrdersController@import`, which validates uploaded csv file, dispatches order importing job and return the importing status.
-* **/orders**: defined in the method `OrdersController@index`, which validate uploaded csv file, dispatch order importing job and return the importing status.
+* **/orders**: defined in the method `OrdersController@index`, which retrieves filters from the query string of url, dispatches order filtering job and retruns the filtered orders with metadata.
 * **/orders/{id}**: defined in the method `OrdersController@show`, which determines if the order of the specified order id exists and returns the corresponding order or information.